TestFX/TestFX/README.md

 }
 ```

-### Motivation
-The motivation for creating TestFX was that the existing library for testing JavaFX, [Jemmy][1], was
-too verbose and unwieldy.
-We wanted more behavior driven tests with easy-to-read code that our tester could follow and modify on her own.
-Today, TestFX is used in all of the about 50 automated GUI tests in LoadUI.

-[Comparison with Jemmy][4]

-If TestFX does not suit your needs, you should have a look at Jemmy or [MarvinFX][6].

 ### Getting Started
 To start using TestFX, you have to add the following elements to your pom.xml file:
 ```XML